Change Address On Driving Licence: DVLA Update Steps And Proof

 Why I Prefer Online:

-- You are not a UK, EU, or EEA citizen.
+- You are not a UK, EU, or EEA citizen and need to provide immigration documents.

-- You have a medical condition that requires a more detailed notification.
+- You have a medical condition that requires a detailed notification using the D1 form’s medical declaration section.

 Can I Call The DVLA To Change My Address?